Sentinels of the Multiverse: Gameplay

-Heroes, Villains, and other targets can all be damaged by damage dealt from any source.
-Damage has a type, such as melee, projectile, fire, or toxic damage, and certain cards can be used to protect against specific types of damage.
+Heroes, villains, and other targets can all be damaged by damage dealt from any source.
+Damage has a type, such as melee, projectile, fire, or toxic damage, and certain cards can be used to boost or protect against specific types of damage.

 The game is played with three to five heroes, one villain, and one environment.
-Each villain also has an "advanced" rule that makes them more difficult to fight for an added challenge.
-Some villain effects are scaled based on 'H', the number of heroes in the game.
+Each villain card has two different sides that change the way the villain acts, and the card has rules for when it should flip.
+Some flip frequently over the course of a game, while other villains flip only once.
+Villains also have an optional "advanced" rule that makes them more difficult to fight for an added challenge.